NinoMaj/job-scheduler/README.md

 ### `npm test` / `yarn test`

 Launches the test runner in the interactive watch mode.<br>

+## Env setup

+To run app locally in root folder create .env file with tokens for MONGODB_URI and SLACK_WEBHOOK_URL keys.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).